mkyong/spring4-mvc-gradle-xml-hello-world/README.md

 gradle-spring-mvc-web-project
 =============================

-Template for Spring MVC Hello World , using Gradle as build tool.
+A templete for Gradle - Spring MVC web project.

+This project is tested under following technologies :
+Gradle 2.0
+Spring 4.0.6.RELEASE